-The authorities first became interested in the Reverend a few weeks after the murders, alerted by recipients of his rambling letters.
-He had arrived in Villisca for the first time the Sunday morning of the murders, and had attended a Sunday school performance by the Stillinger girls.
+The authorities first became interested in the Reverend (above, on the left) a few weeks after the murders, alerted by recipients of his rambling letters in the village.
+He had arrived in Villisca for the first time the Sunday morning before the murders, and had attended a Sunday school performance by the Stillinger girls.
 He had had left Villisca the following day, Monday morning.
-Two weeks later he had returned and had even joined a tour of the murder house with a group of investigators, posing as a detective.
+Two weeks later he had returned posing as a detective, and had even joined a tour of the murder house with a group of real investigators.
 (There was virtually no control of the crime scene.)
-The only thing stopping police from arresting him immediately was that it was abundantly clear the Reverend was crazy.Lyn George Jacklin Kelly (above, again with his wife) was the son and grandson of English ministers, who, as an adolescent, had suffered a “mental breakdown”.
+The only thing stopping police from arresting him immediately was that it was abundantly clear the Reverend was absolutely crazy.Lyn George Jacklin Kelly (above, again with his wife) was the son and the grandson of English ministers, who, as an adolescent, had suffered a “mental breakdown”.
 He had immigrated to America with his wife in 1904 and preached at a dozen Methodist churches across North Dakota, Minnesota, Kansas and Iowa.
 Preaching from the pulpit he was “...a confident, well-versed, and articulate speaker”.
 But in personal interactions the 5 foot, 119 pound minister displayed “...a nervous demeanor, shifty eyes, and often spoke so quickly that saliva would dribble down his chin”.
 He had been assigned as a visiting minister to several small communities north of Villisca, where he developed a reputation for odd behavior; late night walks, rumors that he was a peeping tom and unconfirmed stories that he had tried to convince young girls to undress for him.
 In 1914, while preaching in South Dakota he had advertised for a private secretary.
 One young woman who responded was informed by return post that Kelly wanted her to type in the nude.
 He was convicted of sending obscene material through the mail, and spent time in a mental hospital.
-While there he wrote to the Montgomery County D.A. that he expected to be arrested for the Villisca murders.Finally, after investigating just about every other possibility, the Grand Jury indicted Kelly for the murder of Lena Stillinger.
+While there he wrote to the Montgomery County D.A. that he expected at any moment to be arrested for the Villisca murders.Finally, after investigating just about every other possibility, the Grand Jury indicted Kelly for the murder of Lena Stillinger.
 All through the summer of 1917, while in jail awaiting trial, Kelly was interrogated.
 The last interview was on August 30th , a marathon session that lasted all night.
-At 7AM on the morning of the 31st Kelly signed a confession to the murder, saying God had whispered to him to “suffer the children to come unto me.”At trial he recanted and on Wednesday, September 26 the case went to the jury, which deadlocked eleven to one for acquittal.
-A second jury was immediately empanelled, and in November the Reverend Kelly was acquitted.
+At 7AM on the morning of the 31st Kelly signed a confession to the murder, saying God had whispered to him to “suffer the children to come unto me.”At trial he recanted, and on Wednesday, September 26 the case went to the jury, which deadlocked eleven to one for acquittal.
+A second jury was immediately empanelled, and in November the Reverend Kelly was acquitted by all 12 jurors.
 No one else was ever tried for the murders.
-And the crime remains one of the most horrific, unsolved mass murders in American history, known simply as the Villisca Axe Murders. ( http://www.villiscaiowa.com/)
+And the crime remains one of the most horrific, unsolved mass murders in American history, known simply as the Villisca Axe Murders.
+Did he do it?
+I don't know.
+The passangers on the number 5 train that Monday morning were pretty sure he had confessed to them, three hours before the bodies were discovered.
+But did they really remember the confession, five years later?
+Was it really the morning of of the murders?
+Or had it happened two weeks after the murders, when Reverend Kelly had impersonated a detective?
+It is enough to shake your faith in any certainty in this world. ( http://www.villiscaiowa.com/)

 - 30 -